 The Energy Regulation Board (ERB) allowed ZESCO to increase electricity tariffs for domestic consumers by 24.63 per cent effective next month.
 The increment would also see tariffs for commercial consumers increase by 15.38 per cent while social services would pay 15.38 per cent.
-These increments were with effect from 1st July
+These increments were with effect from 1st July 2014.

-3. "Water utilities seek to increase tariffs" (Post, 3rd)
+"Water utilities seek to increase tariffs" (Post, 3rd)

-Three water utilities in the country have sought permission to increase water tariffs for their consumers this year, according to the National Water Supply and Sanitation Council (NWASCO).
+3. "Water utilities seek to increase tarilis" (FOSI, 57) Three water utilities in the country have sought permission to increase water tariffs for their consumers this year, according to the National Water Supply and Sanitation Council (NWASCO).
 The National Water Supply and Sanitation Council said increase in water tariffs was beckoning in Southern, Luapula and Western provinces.

-4. "Saasa urges diversification to save Kwacha" (Post, 5th)

-Professor Oliver Saasa says economic diversification is the sustainable solution to
+4. "Saasa urges diversification to save Kwacha" (Post, 5th) Professor Oliver Saasa says economic diversification is the sustainable solution to the kwacha's fall.

-5. "Kabanshi calls on NGOs to register under NGOS Act" (Post, 5th)

-Community development minister Emerine Kabanshi says the government has no hidden agenda on the NGO Act.
-Commenting on concerns by Transparency International Zambia following a notice of deregistration that was served on it by the Registrar of NGOs at the Ministry of Community Development Mother and Child Health Kabanshi said the government was only following the law that was enacted by
+5. "Kabanshi calls on NGOs to register under NGOS Act" (Post, 5th) Community development minister Emerine Kabanshi says the government has no hidden agenda on the NGO Act.
+Commenting on concerns by Transparency International Zambia following a notice of deregistration that was served on it by the Registrar of NGOs at the Ministry of Community Development Mother and Child Health Kabanshi said the government was only following the law that was enacted by the MMD regime.

-6. "IMF lauds Zambia on Budget" (Times, 7th)

-The International Monetary Fund (IMF) said Zambia's projected reduction of 0.4 in the 2014 Budget deficit will go a long way in restoring confidence in the foreign exchange market.
+6. "IMF lauds Zambia on Budget" (Times, 7th) The International Monetary Fund (IMF) said Zambia's projected reduction of 0.4 in the 2014 Budget deficit will go a long way in restoring confidence in the foreign exchange market.
 Meanwhile, it has expressed happiness at the continued growth of the economy.
-The reduced Budget deficit would also help in removing fiscal funding pressures and allow for a normalization of monetary policy and reduction in interest
+The reduced Budget deficit would also help in removing fiscal funding pressures and allow for a normalization of monetary policy and reduction in interest rates.

-7. "IMF cautions on KCM" (Daily Mail, 7th) The International Monetary Fund (IMF) has advised Government against nationalising Konkola Copper Mines (KCM) but instead work on strengthening the taxation system to stem tax evasion.
+"IMF cautions on KCM" (Daily Mail, 7th)

+The International Monetary Fund (IMF) has advised Government against nationalising Konkola Copper Mines (KCM) but instead work on strengthening the taxation system to stem tax evasion

 8. "2015 national budget preps start" (Daily Mail, 9th) Government has started preparations for the 2015 national budget and the 2015-2017 Medium Term Expenditure Framework (MTEF).
-Members of the public have been implored to make submissions on issue's related to tax and non-tax revenue, which Government should consider in formulating the national budget and MTEF.
+Members of the public have been implored to make submissions on issues related to tax and non-tax revenue, which Government should consider in formulating the national budget and MTEF.

-9. "Zambia eyes IMF partnership" (Times, 11th)

-Zambia is on the verge of opening discussions with the International Monetary Fund (IMF) on the creation of a fund to support economic growth in Africa's second biggest copper producer.
-IMF senior economist for Africa Byung Jang said that the move would be aimed at allowing a normalisation of monetary policy and a reduction in
+9. "Zambia eyes IMF partnership" (Times, 11th) Zambia is on the verge of opening discussions with the International Monetary Fund (IMF) on the creation of a fund to support economic growth in Africa's second biggest copper producer.
+IMF senior economist for Africa Byung Jang said that the move would be aimed at allowing a normalisation of monetary policy and a reduction in interest rates.

-10. "Economy still strong, assures BoZ chief" (Daily Mail, 11th)

-Bank of Zambia (BoZ) Governor Michael Gondwe says the rate at which the Kwacha depreciated over the past few months is inconsistent with economic fundamentals.
+10. "Economy still strong, assures BoZ chief" (Daily Mail, 11th) Bank of Zambia (BoZ) Governor Michael Gondwe says the rate at which Bank of Zambia (BOZ) Governor Michael Gondwe says the rate at which the Kwacha depreciated over the past few months is inconsistent with economic fundamentals.
 Dr Gondwe said Zambia's economic fundamentals have remained strong despite the depreciation of the kwacha.
-Early this year, the Central Statistical Office (CSO) revised the gross domestic product (GDP) numbers for the year 2010, to take into account the changes in the economy since 1994.
+Early this year, the Central Statistical Office (CSO) revised the gross domestic product (GDP) numbers for the year 2010, to take into account the changes in the economy since1994.
 Based on these numbers, in 2013 the economy registered growth of 6.7 percent.
 It is anticipated that growth will remain above six percent in 2014 and even higher over the medium term.